xyf2002/harryhanln/git/note.md

 #### Modifying Remote

 `git remote set-url <remote> <newurl>` will change the URL of the remote.
-`git remote set-url --push --add <remote> <newurl>` will add a new URL for pushing to the remote.
-Multiple URL for pushes can be added, and all remote will be updated when using `git push` commend.
+`git remote set-url --push --add <remote> <newurl>` will add a new URL for pushing to an already existing remote.
+Multiple URL for pushes can be added, and all remote will be updated when using `git push -u <remote>` commend.